aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/barcode-recognition/read-barcode-properties/_index.md

 ```

 ### **Read Metadata from 1D Barcodes**
 Some 1D barcode types, i.e. *EAN-13*, allow separating barcode input information itself from the checksum value.
-To do this, class [*OneDExtendedParameters*](https://reference.aspose.com/barcode/php/classOneDExtendedParameters) provides the *getValue* function that allows getting 1D barcode text and the *getCheckSum* function that returns the result of checksum computation.
+To do this, class [*OneDExtendedParameters*](https://reference.aspose.com/barcode/php/classOneDExtendedParameters) provides the *getValue* function, which allows getting 1D barcode text and the *getCheckSum* function that returns the result of checksum computation.

 <p align="center"><img src="ean13.png"></p>